nabeelsana/Capstone-/README.md

 i) AutoML best model:

+From AutoML experiment best model selected was VotingEnsemble with 88% accuracy.

 ii) HyperDrive experiment

+From Sci-kit Learn trained model , tuned with Hyperdrive, best model was  Logistic Regression with 83 % accuracy

-Based on comparison of two models we selected --- model from AutoML eperiment and then deployed it as a webservice (REST API).
+Based on comparison of two models we selected VotingEnsemble model from AutoML eperiment and then deployed it as a webservice (REST API).
 We then tested the webservice by sending a request to the model endpint.